Ryan's Rate Commentary

 Rates Currently Trending: NEUTRAL

-Mortgage rates are getting some support today.
-The MBS market improved by +56 bps last week.
-This was enough to decrease mortgage rates or fees.
+Mortgage rates are under a little pressure today.
+The MBS market improved by +19 bps last week.
+This was not enough to decrease mortgage rates or fees.
 The market experienced high volatility last week.

 This Week's Rate Forecast: NEUTRAL

-Three Things: These are the three areas that have the greatest ability to impact rates this week.
-1) New Administration, 2) Davos, 3) Central Banks.
+Three Things: These are the three things that have the greatest ability to impact rates week.
+1) Geopolitical, 2) Jobs, 3) The Fed.

 This Week's Potential Volatility: HIGH